23 Brain-Boosting Foods That May Keep You Sharp

 Many nuts are helpful for brain health, but walnuts are the only tree nut that are an excellent source of alpha-linolenic acid (ALA), a plant-based omega-3 fatty acid that’s converted to the omega-3s DHA and EPA within the body.
 The nuts have been linked to improved cognitive performance in adults.
 In a 2015 study, published in The Journal of Nutrition, Health & Aging, researchers found adults between the ages of 20 and 59 years old, who consumed higher amounts of walnuts, showed better cognitive test scores.
 (Keep in mind the study was funded in part by the California Walnut Council.)
 Here are 7 more foods loaded with omega-3 fatty acids.

 Cruciferous vegetables like broccoli contain the compound sulforaphane, a substance that a 2017 study in the Journal of Cerebrovascular Disease & Stroke suggests could protect the brain.
 Broccoli also offers vitamin K, important for healthy brain function.
 In fact, an older study assessed the dietary intake of patients with early-stage Alzheimer’s disease and found that they got considerably less vitamin K from their diet than people without the disease.
+(Watch out for the worst foods for your brain that you should be avoiding.)

 Although these grapes are available for just a short time each year, you can also get their benefits through 100 percent grape juice made with Concord grapes.
 And the grapes can help aging adults with brain issues.
 In a study published in the Journal of Agricultural and Food Chemistry, for instance, older adults with age-related cognitive decline regularly drinking Concord grape juice saw a positive impact on memory function and also had increased blood flow to areas of the brain linked with memory.
 (Some of the study authors were employed by Welch Foods, Inc., which manufactures grape juice.)
 Grapes are just one of the anti-inflammatory foods that help reduce pain, so arthritis suffers will want to take note.